-I Read Out Loud To My Partner For A Week, And Here's What Happened
+What Happened When I Read To My Partner For A Week

 By now, my boyfriend is used to my experiments at work.
 He ate alongside me when I cooked food from books for a week and he humored me when I took notes in bed after I decided to see how reading erotica would affect our sex life.
 So when I wanted to read out loud to my partner for a week, he wasn't surprised.
 After a while, he even started to like it, but that was only after I got him to agree to do it with me.

 I read (and write) a lot about the benefits of reading, and one of the more surprising things I've found is a reoccurring argument as to why you should read out loud with your partner.
 It's a sweet and romantic activity, something intimate you can share with your special someone.
 Couples are constantly trying new things to improve their relationship, and books, not just self-help ones, are now a part of that conversation.
 When I came across the idea myself, I saw it as a fun way to spend time with my boyfriend in a way that broke up our normal routine.

 It took some convincing to get my boyfriend on board.
 I told him how fun it would be to share one of our favorite activities together, how nice it would be to end the day talking instead of watching Netflix, and how it might bring us closer together.
 When I finished my argument for this fun little experiment, I got a variety of responses, from "Do we have to?" to "Can't we just read separate books next to each other, silently?"
 But finally he agreed with a simple, "Okay, but I get to pick the book."